A view of a glacier taken from below, with snow-capped mountains in the distance. Taken at Vatnajökull glacier, Iceland

 Before you go: preparing to feel human, not heroic

 I booked our Iceland trip only four weeks before we went.
 That meant no time for serious weight loss or Andes-level training.
-It was time to accept, once again, that I have a bit more mileage on the clock and could stand to lose a few pounds.
+It was time to accept that I have a bit more mileage on the clock and a few extra pounds.
 However, that didn’t have to stop me from enjoying a few outdoor adventures.

 Even without proper training, I did a little preparation.
-My daily walks gradually increased to five kilometres in the nearby woods, with the occasional sand-dune sprint when nobody was looking.
-I added foot, calf, and ankle exercises, plus some stretching and rolling, mostly hoping my plantar fascia would behave and not flare up halfway through the trip.
-I focused on keeping my feet and ankles strong so I could handle uneven terrain without unnecessary pain.
+My daily walks gradually increased to five kilometres in the nearby woods.
+I even threw in the occasional sand-dune sprint when nobody was looking.
+I added foot, calf, and ankle exercises, plus some stretching and rolling – hoping this would discourage my plantar fascia from flaring up halfway through the trip.
+Keeping my feet and ankles strong would help me handle uneven terrain without unnecessary pain.

-Mentally, I reminded myself that pausing, slowing down, or skipping a stop isn’t failure — it’s pacing.
-And if pacing means I can still make it to the hot tub without limping, that’s a win in my book.
+Mentally, I reminded myself that pausing, slowing down, or skipping a stop isn’t failure.
+It’s pacing.
+If pacing means I can still make it to the hot tub without limping, that’s a win.
 I may not have the stamina I once had, but I’m learning that enjoying the journey matters far more than proving anything, least of all to myself.

 Managing energy on the ground

 On guided tours, listening to your body matters even more.
 The pace is shared, but only you know how you feel.
 Let the guide know early if you’ll be moving a bit more cautiously.
 They’ve seen it all, and they’d much rather wait than fill out paperwork or call an ambulance.
-It’s perfectly fine to choose the flatter path, admire the scenery from near the bus, or stay a step behind the group instead of rushing to keep up.
+It’s perfectly fine to stay a step behind the group instead of rushing to keep up.
 It’s perfectly okay if you don’t climb all the stairs or see all the viewpoints.
-I’ve learned that conserving energy early means finishing the day happy, relaxed, and still enthusiastic enough to enjoy dinner and, if you’re lucky, the thermal spa.
+Conserve your energy so you can enjoy all the highlights, not just half of them.

 Recovery is part of the itinerary: Hvammsvík’s thermal pools

 If staying upright is part of surviving Iceland, its many thermal spas are part of staying happy while doing it.
 We made the trip out to Hvammsvík hot springs on the first day of our tour.
-Slipping into warm water after a long day of walking (and standing around) in the cold felt less like luxury and more like sensible strategy — and maybe a little like auditioning for a spa commercial for 55+ adventurers.
+Slipping into warm water after a long day of walking (and standing around) in the cold felt well-deserved and very sensible.

 The pools are warm enough that even my feet occasionally rebelled less loudly, and there are cooler edges for circulation (or dramatic flinching if the water surprises you).
 We spent most of our time alternating between soaking, gentle calf- and foot-stretching, and staring out over the bay and the mountains in utter bliss, hoping to see the Northern Lights (we didn’t as it was cloudy).
 Short dips of 10–20 minutes were enough to leave us feeling lighter and ready for the next day.

-I do have a few practical tips for fellow 55+ travelers:
+I do have a few practical tips for fellow 55+ travellers:

-– Move between pools.
+Move between pools.
 The hot pools, slightly cooler ones, and shallow edges offer a gentle way to boost circulation and keep muscles happy.
 Think of it as a mini adventure without steps or sand dunes.
 You can even dip into the ocean but we gave that one a miss.
+You know, cold.

-– Don’t forget to enjoy the views.
+Don’t forget to enjoy the views.
 Sitting at the edge and looking out over the bay isn’t just scenic.
-It’s surprisingly restorative for your mind as well as your muscles.
+It’s surprisingly restorative for both mind and muscles.

-– Don’t stay in the hot pools for too long.
+Don’t stay in the hot pools for too long.
 You may end up overheated and lightheaded.
-The risk of staying in the colder pools for too long is minimal.
+I think the risk of staying in the cold pools for too long is marginal.

 Other spas, like the Blue Lagoon or Sky Lagoon, are more famous – beautiful, crowded, and touristy.
 We didn’t have time for any of them and that was okay.
 Hvammsvík was perfect for our pace.
 Quiet enough to soak multiple times, and right where the scenery made it feel like a genuine Icelandic treat.
 My plantar fascia approved too, which is really all the endorsement I needed.